Choose an App Provider that Works for You

 I downloaded one last week ... for my son.
 He played a game for about twenty minutes, got bored, and said it was lame.
 That's app culture in my family.
 And you know what - it's app culture for your audience too.
 As much as you think you need an app (you do), it's not as critically important as you think.

-That's why you need to set reasonable expectations for your app.
-Here's why:
+You need to set reasonable expectations for your app.

 - People download less than an app a month.

 - Outside of social media apps, people aren't really engaging in-app.